stashapp/StashServer/README.md

 * `performers/#{MD5_HASH}.json`
   * Ditto for performers
 * `mappings.json`
-  * This is used to map scene MD5 hashes to file paths (so you don't have to recalculate the hash on import), performer hashes to a name (so we can keep hashes out of the file content), and gallery hashes for file paths.
+  * This is used to map scene /gallery MD5 hashes to file paths (so you don't have to recalculate the hash on import) and performer hashes to a name.

 I should note that the hash for performers is the MD5 hash of whatever image you used for the performer.